Frequently Asked questions

 HOW LONG WILL CONSTRUCTION TAKE PLACE?

-Traffic impacts due to construction of the I-80/I-380 interchange is expected to continue through the 2024 construction season.
-Minor touch-up and erosion control work may continue in 2025.
+Traffic impacts due to construction of the I-80/I-380 interchange is expected to continue through the 2023 construction season with final erosion control expected in 2024.

 IF I OWN A BUSINESS IN THE PROJECT AREA, HOW CAN I STAY INFORMED?